The College of Anaesthesiologists of Ireland

 You are not obligated to provide your personal information to The College.
 However, as this information is required for us to provide our services, we will not be able to offer our services without it.

 We may send you updates and newsletters from time to time.
 You have the right to opt out of receiving newsletters at any time by contacting us on the details set out above or following any unsubscribe link in any newsletters or emails which we send you.

 When we determine for how long we keep your information, we consider a number of factors such as legal, reporting and accounting requirements.
 For example, in order to defend ourselves against a legal claim based on contract we will keep your personal data for seven years.

 Lodging a Complaint

-The College only processes your personal information in compliance with this privacy notice and in accordance with the relevant data protection laws.
+The College only processes your personal information in accordance with the relevant data protection laws.
 If, however you wish to raise a complaint regarding the processing of your personal data or are unsatisfied with how we have handled your information, you have the right to lodge a complaint with the supervisory authority.